tomconn/personal-blog/content/posts/How I passed the Istio Certified Associate/index.md

 **Configuring Authentication (mTLS, JWT)**
 **Securing Edge Traffic with TLS**

 - Again this section is all about being familiar with the Istio resources.
-As mentioned I used the killercoda practice exams and the istio help pages to solve the problems.
+As mentioned I used the killercoda practice exams and the Istio help pages to solve the problems.

 ### Troubleshooting – 20%